Gift Giving in Japan: A Traveler's Guide to Japanese Omiyage

 Now before your inner perfectionist starts stamping his or her feet, realize that you aren't supposed to get 100% on this quiz.
 This is because there's no such thing as a completely right or a completely wrong gift.
 In other words, as long as you don't get 60% or below, consider yourself perfectly prepared to pick out an appropriate gift.

+Now you know how to buy as close to the perfect gift as is humanly possible.
 If you have any specific questions about gifts, feel free to ask in the comments!